 insubordination, failure to adhere to assigned schedules, failure to meet professional conduct expectations, and malpractice

-All students are entitled to due process in matters regarding student discipline and performance evaluation.
-A process has been established to hear grievances of students who disagree with a decision by an administrator, educator or clinical coordinator or believe that the decision violates their rights as students at Kaiser Permanente School of Allied Health Sciences (KPSAHS).
-Stated timelines are consistently applied.
+An appeal process has been established to hear grievances of students who disagree with a decision by an administrator, educator or clinical coordinator or believe that the decision violates their rights as students at KPSAHS.

 Students are encouraged to seek a resolution by talking directly with the educator/clinical coordinator involved.
-Should the direct and informal dialogue yield unsatisfactory results, the student will have (3) customary working days to initiate the formal appeal process.
+Should the direct and informal dialogue yield unsatisfactory results, the student will have three (3) business days to initiate the formal appeal process.

-If the student is dissatisfied with the result of the informal process or chooses not to engage in the informal process, the student may initiate the formal appeal process.
-If a student chooses to pursue a formal appeal, the student must provide written notice to KPSAHS by completing a “Request for Due Process Appeal Form” form (published on kpsahs.org) and following the process outlined below:
+If the student is dissatisfied with the result of the informal appeal process or chooses not to engage in the informal appeal process, the student may initiate the formal appeal process.
+If a student chooses to pursue a formal appeal, the student must provide written notice to KPSAHS by completing a “Request for Disciplinary Process Appeal Form” form (published on www.kpsahs.edu) and following the process outlined below:

-The program director or Dean of Academic Affairs has three (3) customary working days to make a determination on the issue and respond to the student in writing.
-A request for appeal is granted when it is more likely than not that a procedural or substantive error occurred in the disciplinary decision that gave rise to the appeal.
-In addition to reviewing the student’s file, the materials accompanying the appeal and any other relevant documentation, the program director (or Dean of Academic Affairs, if applicable) reserves the right to interview the student, any KPSAHS faculty or staff member, or any other involved individual in order to gather relevant information.
+Barring exceptional circumstances, the program director or dean of academic affairs will make a determination on the issue and respond to the student in writing within three (3) business days.
+A request for appeal will be granted if the program director or dean of academic affairs determines that it is more likely than not that a procedural or substantive error occurred in the disciplinary decision that gave rise to the appeal.
+In addition to reviewing the student’s file, the materials accompanying the appeal and any other relevant documentation, the program director (or dean of academic affairs, if applicable) reserves the right to interview the student, any KPSAHS faculty or staff member, or any other involved individual in order to gather relevant information.

-If the student, after receiving the response from the program director (or Dean of Academic Affairs, if applicable), does not agree with the decision, s/he may appeal to the KPSAHS administration for review and resolution within three (3) customary working days.
-To initiate this final appeal, the student must complete an additional Due Process Appeal Form and submit the form, along with any relevant documentation, to the KPSAHS administration.
+If the student, after receiving the response from the program director (or dean of academic affairs, if applicable), does not agree with the decision, s/he may pursue a second, final appeal of this decision to the KPSAHS administration.
+This final appeal must be filed no later than three (3) business days of receipt of the response from the program director or dean of academic affairs.
+To initiate this final appeal, the student must complete an additional Disciplinary Process Appeal Form and submit the form, along with any relevant documentation, to the KPSAHS administration. .

-KPSAHS administration has five (5) customary working days to make a determination and respond to the student in writing.
-A request for appeal is granted when it is more likely than not that a procedural or substantive error occurred in the disciplinary decision that gave rise to the appeal or in the first level of appeal.
+Barring exceptional circumstances, KPSAHS administration will make a determination and respond to the student in writing within five (5) business days.
+A request for appeal will be granted if KPSAHS administration determines that it is more likely than not that a procedural or substantive error occurred in the disciplinary decision that gave rise to the appeal or in the first level of appeal.